Motorcycle Passenger Injury Attorney

 - Colliding with another vehicle, obstacle, or solo crash.
 Here, the passenger can fly from the bike.
 The passenger may get hurt.

 - Accelerating more than the posted speed limit or too fast for road or weather conditions.
 Excess speed raises the risk for any motorist on the road.
 Speeding on a motorcycle dramatically raises the risk of a crash.
 Also, this increases the risk of a severe injury or a killing.

 - Acting recklessly.
-Also, this could be showboating, or just a custom and habit of riding like a jerk in general.
-Their actions may be weaving in and out of traffic.
+Also, this could be showboating or just a custom and habit of riding like a jerk in general.
+Their foolish actions may be something as simple as weaving in and out of traffic.
 They may have a habit of riding too close to other vehicles.
 They may even be performing stunts with a person on the bike with them.
 Any of these actions can put both the operator of the motorcycle and the passenger in grave danger.
 Maiming or killing remains a real risk under these conditions.

-As discussed above, the victim is usually someone close with the operator.
+As discussed above, the victim is usually someone close to the operator.
 Formal relationships make the passenger apprehensive about filing a legal claim.
-And this remains true even though it’s usually against the biker’s insurance often.
+And this remains true even though it’s generally against the biker’s insurance often.

-It’s even harder if one has to file a lawsuit to recover damages.
+It’s even more complicated if one has to file a lawsuit to recover damages.
 And this can expose the personal assets of the motorcyclist.
 One of the biggest fears for the passenger is how it will affect their relationship.
 There can be other factors.
-Also, this is because these crashes are often dangerous with severe or fatal injuries to both people.
+Also, this is because these crashes are often dangerous, with severe or fatal injuries to both people.

 Some of these below factors can further complicate passengers seeking compensation: